SivvalaChandu/Multithreaded-Search-Engine/README.md

 ```
 git clone https://github.com/SivvalaChandu/Multithreaded-Search-Engine.git
-cd MultithreadedSearchEngine
+cd Multithreaded-Search-Engine
 ```

-### 2.Navigate to the project directory: Make sure to replace the directory path in Main.java with the directory that contains your .txt, .pdf, and .doc files.
+### 2.Navigate to the project directory:

+Make sure to replace the directory path in Main.java with the directory that contains your .txt, .pdf, and .doc files.

 ```
 File directory = new File("ENTER_YOUR_DIR_PATH");